ozalpozqur/altogic-auth-remix/README.md

 - How to manage active sessions of a user
 - And we will integrate Altogic authentication with the email/password method.

-If you are new to Vue applications, this tutorial is definitely for you to understand the basics and even advanced concepts.
+If you are new to Remix applications, this tutorial is definitely for you to understand the basics and even advanced concepts.

+## How email-based sign-up works in Altogic
+By default, when you create an app in Altogic, email-based authentication is enabled.
+In addition, during email-based authentication, the email address of the user is also verified.
+Below you can find the flow of email and password-based sign-up process.

 ## Prerequisites
 To complete this tutorial, make sure you have installed the following tools and utilities on your local development environment.